FAQs

 However if you are prone to skin sensitivity, we always recommend patch testing before applying over a larger area.

-We hope you are enjoying using our Elucent Anti-Aging products so far!
-Your new acquisition, the Elucent Anti-Ageing Serum should be applied after cleansing but before moisturising with the intent of delivering the powerful ingredients directly into the skin.
+The elucent Anti Ageing Serum should be applied after cleansing but before moisturising with the intent of delivering the powerful ingredients directly into the skin.

-Best to use the serum directly on wrinkle-prone areas to gently exfoliate, smoothe fine lines and wrinkles and improve skin texture and tone.
 Avoid contact with eyes and irritated skin.
 Please be mindful that mild and temporary tingling may occur.

 Humectants, along with occludents and emollients, are types of moisturising agents that are used in formulating different skincare products.
 Humectants as an ingredient pulls/absorbs moisture from the environment and delivers it to the skin.
 A common humectant ingredient is Glycerin, which is commonly found in moisturisers and improves hydration in the skin.

 1. Alberts B, Johnson A, Lewis J, et al. Molecular Biology of the Cell.
 4th edition.
 New York: Garland Science; (2002).
 Epidermis and Its Renewal by Stem Cells.
-Available from: https://www.ncbi.nlm.nih.gov/books/NBK26865/
+Available from: https://www.ncbi.nlm.nih.gov/books/NBK26865/.

 2. Cambridge Dictionary.
-Accessed: https://dictionary.cambridge.org/
+Accessed: https://dictionary.cambridge.org/.

 3. Al-Niaimi F. and Chiang NYZ.
 (2017) Topical Vitamin C and the skin: Mechanisms of action and clinical applications.
 Journal of Clinical and Aesthetic Dermatology, 10:14-17.